 Although North Atlantic lobsters are caught and served up and down the New England coast, the crustacean is often synonymous with the state of Maine, where the lobster supply chain makes a significant impact on the state's economy.
-Those outside the New England region might crave the succulent white meat of lobster, and for that, there are Maine lobster delivery services.
-To get the best product possible when ordering online or over the phone, choose delivery services that sell fresh catch and ship it properly.
+Those outside the New England region might crave the succulent white meat of lobster, and for that, there are Maine lobster delivery services to please palates nationwide.
+To get the best product possible when ordering online or over the phone, there are a few tips to keep in mind, such as choosing a delivery service that sells fresh catch and ships it properly.

 01 of 06

 Although lobster season is often thought to be during the summer, the crustaceans caught during this time have softer shells.
 While this is fine for eating locally, it's not ideal for shipping purposes.
 The best time to buy lobsters for live delivery is before Memorial Day or after Labor Day, with peak season occurring between mid-September and mid-November and from April through early June.
 At this time, lobsters are more plentiful and meatier, have hard shells because they have not begun to molt, and there's less demand from tourists.

 During the early, chilly months of the year, lobsters become scarce as they move farther offshore and workers have a hard time fishing in the cold, sometimes stormy weather conditions.
 Because of this, prices are typically higher in January, February, and March, both for delivery and for locals.
 However, the prices then drop in late April, May, and early June.